boldare/boldare-tech/content/posts/2018-11-05--naming-sass-color-variables.md

 # Solution

 Some time ago I started to name colors as they are originally named.
-It will gives us a unique name for each variable which will organize all the colors in our application with logical order.
+It will gives us a unique name for each variable, which will organize all the colors in our application.
-Of course we don't know all the names so we can use tools like http://chir.ag/projects/name-that-color to get a name.
+We don't need to know all the names, because we can use tool like http://chir.ag/projects/name-that-color to initialize name and then our IDE usually displays a hint of color.
-After all our IDE will display small square filled with color next to variable with hex.
+After all, it sounds better than `blue-darkest` or `blue2`.

 ```css
 $royal-blue: #2B42E9;